SMBC Blog

 Next Step image

-If you'd like to explore more on this topic, Tim's book 'Engaging Neighbors and Nations: Factors Shaping Local Church Involvement in Mission' is available to be purchased from our Service Centre and other reputable book retailers.
+If you'd like to explore this topic further, Tim's book, 'Engaging Neighbors and Nations: Factors Shaping Local Church Involvement in Mission', is available from our Service Centre and other reputable book retailers.

 Learn more about 'Engaging Neighbors and Nations'